Theme

 What readers may want to review

-Which Lyra family release and supporting materials best match the intended workflow.
+Which Lyra family release and supporting materials match the intended workflow.

 The platform, hardware, and setup expectations described in the official repository.